-The High is a nicotine-free environment.
+The High is a smoke-free environment.

 Leave weapons at home.

-For the safety of our guests and employees, The Woodruff Arts Center prohibits the possession of weapons of any kind on the Arts Center’s property, including the Sifly and Callaway plazas, or at events sponsored by the Arts Center, unless such possession or use is a requirement of the job (e.g., law enforcement).
+For the safety of our guests and employees, The Woodruff Arts Center prohibits the possession of weapons of any kind on the Arts Center’s property, including the Sifly and Callaway plazas, and at events sponsored by the Arts Center, unless such possession or use is a requirement of the job (e.g., law enforcement).
 Weapons include firearms, explosives, knives, and other objects that in the opinion of The Woodruff Arts Center might cause harm.